 There are some films that you know you shouldn’t be liking, but you are not able to say is bad.
 Kattappava Kanom (2017) is one such film and it suffers from a slow story telling pace.
-After 15 minutes of the film my mind had gone to battery safe mode, yet I was chuckling at few scenes as it was a feather-weight story.
+After 15 minutes of the film, my mind had gone to battery safe mode, yet I was chuckling at few scenes as it was a feather-weight story.

 Sibiraj and Aishwarya Rajesh have come out attractive on screen as a couple.
-There initial love sequences are nicely shot.
+Their initial love sequences are nicely shot.
 One of the thieves, Kaali Venkat‘s character spits out double meaning dialogues for every breath which after a point makes you unbearable.

-“Hey Penne” song from the film has been playing in FM channels for few months now, it has a good tune composed by Santhosh Dhayanidhi.
+“Hey Penne” song from the film has been playing in FM channels for a few months now, it has a good tune composed by Santhosh Dhayanidhi.

 Also published on Medium.